-Table \ref{tab:scheme1_time_N250} reveals ADECME's computational advantages: while its distributed E step is most time-consuming, PECME and ECME spend more time updating DEC parameters ($\rho_1$, $\rho_2$).
-ECME (no parallelization) averages 9.656 minutes for DEC updates versus PECME's 3.651 minutes (full parallelization).
+Table \ref{tab:scheme1_time_N250} reveals ADECME's computational advantages: while its distributed E step is the most time-consuming, the PECME and ECME spend more time updating DEC parameters ($\rho_1$, $\rho_2$).
+ECME (without parallelization) averages 9.656 minutes for DEC updates versus PECME's 3.651 minutes (full parallelization).
 ADECME's asynchronous E step requires only one manager-worker communication round compared to two in PECME/ECME, significantly improving efficiency.
 Crucially, ADECME's E step time is shorter than PECME's DEC update time per iteration, and it converges in fewer iterations overall.
 This efficiency stems from ADECME's partial-update nature, which resembles stochastic approximation methods that can accelerate ECME convergence \citep{Toulis2015}.
-For $\gamma \in {0.625, 0.750, 0.875}$, higher $\gamma$ values reduce iteration counts but increase E step duration, as predicted by \citet{srivastava2019asynchronous}.
+For $\gamma \in {0.625, 0.750, 0.875}$, higher $\gamma$ values reduce iteration counts but increase E step duration, as discussed in \citet{srivastava2019asynchronous}.
 Empirically, $\gamma = 0.875$ optimally balances E step efficiency and convergence speed.

-Last, we demonstrate that the point estimations from the ADECME, PECME, and ECME algorithms are identical even with the small sample size setting, as shown in Table \ref{tab:scheme1_pe_N250}.
-This is evident from the fact that, for all three algorithms, the averages of the point estimations differ only in the third decimal place, and the standard deviations across 50 replicates are also nearly identical.
+Finally, we demonstrate that the point estimates from the ADECME, PECME, and ECME algorithms are identical, even under small to moderate sample size setting, as shown in Table \ref{tab:scheme1_pe_N250}.
+This is evident from the fact that, for all three algorithms, the averages of the point estimates differ only in the third decimal place, with the standard deviations across 50 replicates also appearing nearly identical.